 - Generally, the Treasurer approves the vast majority of applications

-- The Treasurer has wide divestiture powers, and criminal and civil penalties can apply for serious breaches of Australia's foreign investment laws and for those facilitating such breaches such as professional advisors.
+- The Treasurer has wide divestiture powers, and criminal prosecution and civil penalties can apply for serious breaches of Australia's foreign investment laws and for those facilitating such breaches such as professional advisors.
 The standard practice is to seek approval where there is any doubt as to whether approval is required

 This publication is provided for your convenience and does not constitute legal advice.
 This publication is protected by copyright.